Out on the lake

 A full list of events is available on their website (external link) and wetsuits are also available to hire.

-Fell Foot is home to three local boating clubs.
+Fell Foot is home to two local boating clubs.

 Windermere Rowing Club